SEAF-CS/csiem-data/code/import/wamsi_theme1/Readme.md

 # WAMSI Theme 1.1
 ## WRF
 This data set is imported via the matlab script ImportWRF.m.
-It is a numerically calculated dataset from created from data of pre-existing sites.
+It is a numerically calculated dataset created from data of pre-existing sites.
 This data set has been imported but the variables havent been formally processed so they have the default header name as variable names.
-This dataset has a calclulated variablet hat doesnt appear in the raw data, precipitation rate, which is the rate of change of the precipitation.
+This dataset has a calclulated variable that doesnt appear in the raw data, precipitation rate, which is the rate of change of the precipitation.

 ### Raw Data
 This data is imported straight from the data lake in the form of csv's.
 There is one csv per site.